PlagueHO/Powershell/DSCTools/README.md

 ### Overview
 Anyone who has attempted to install and use DSC and DSC pull servers knows that it can be a bit of a complicated process.
 This module attempts to simplify the process by putting all the pieces together in simple functions.

+### Version Info
+1.4   2015-04-30   Daniel Scott-Raynsford       Misc fixes to DSCTools.psm1
+												Renamed DSCTools.selftest.* files to DSCTools.Example files and moved to Examples folder 1.3   2015-04-28   Daniel Scott-Raynsford       Added DSCTools.Package.ps1 Script Added Get-xDSCLocalConfigurationManager CmdLet
+												Added Set-DSCPullServerLogging Cmdlet
+1.2   2015-04-23   Daniel Scott-Raynsford       Added Install-DSCResourceKit CmdLet
+												Added Enable-DSCPullServer CmdLet
+1.1   2014-11-22   Daniel Scott-Raynsford       Alowed Invoke-DSCPull to use a Nodes param
+												Added test functions
+												Added Configuration ConfigureLCMPushMode
+												Added Function Start-DSCPushMode
+1.0   2014-10-23   Daniel Scott-Raynsford       Initial Version

+### Functions
+This module contains functions to try and make setting up and using Desired State Configuration easier.

+I noticed while attempting to set up my first DSC Pull server that it was a resonably intricate process with lots of room for mistakes.
+There were many manual steps that could all go wrong.
+So I attempted to try and automate some of the steps involved with setting up
+Pull servers and installing resource files onto them as well as configuring the LCM on the machines being configured.

+The functions in this module are:
+Invoke-DSCCheck - Forces the LCM on the specified nodes to trigger a DSC check.
+Publish-DSCPullResources - Publishes DSC Resources to a DSC pull server.
+Install-DSCResourceKit - Downloads and installs the DSC Resource Kit.
+It can also optionally publish the Resources to a pull server.
+Enable-DSCPullServer - Installs and configures one or more servers as a DSC Pull Servers.
+Set-DSCPullServerLogging - Enable/Disable DSC pull server logging on one or more DSC Pull Servers.
+Start-DSCPullMode - Configures one or mode nodes for Pull Mode.
+Start-DSCPushMode - Configures one or mode nodes for Push Mode.
+Get-xDscConfiguration - Returns the DSC configuration for this machine or for a remote node.
+Get-xDscLocalConfigurationManager - Returns the DSC Local Configuration Manager configuration for this machine or for a remote node.

 #### Function Invoke-DSCCheck
 Forces the LCM on the specified nodes to trigger a DSC check.